WL-Biol185-ShinyProjects/USA-METRO-HOUSING-ANALYSIS/README.md

-# GLOBAL-HOUSING-ANALYSIS
+# USA-HOUSING-ANALYSIS
-We are looking to conduct a real estate market analysis and a consumer behavior study on global housing interest.
-There is strong potential for predictive modeling based on consumer preference due to the characteristics of the chosen dataset.
+We are looking to use Redfin's monthly data to compare how housing market conditions evolve over time across several major U.S. metros and the national market, focusing on price trends, market tightness, and liquidity.

 I edited this

-Made another change

-This file has changed now!

-This is an edit

 References, acknowledgments to claude, gpt, citations, etc.